 Further legal regulations - besides the Schengen Borders Code - for the border control are "Regulation (EC) No 810/2009 of the European Parliament and of the Council of 13 July 2009 establishing a Community Code on Visas (Visa Code)", the regulation (EC) No. 767/2008 of the European Parliament and of the Council of the European Union from 9 July 2008 regarding the Visa Information System (VIS) and the data exchange between the member states on visa for a short-term entry (VIS-VO).
 The Smart Borders Package, in particular regulation (EU) 2017/2226 establishing an Entry/Exit System (EES) and the regulation (EU) 2018/1240 establishing a European Travel Information and Authorization System (ETIAS) will have a major impact on the border procedures in the future.
 National regulations that are considered as well are the security police law, the law on border control, the aliens' police law 2005, the regulation on the enforcement for aliens' police, the law on police cooperation and appropriate bilateral agreements.
 Austria has initiated bilateral agreements with neighbouring countries with regard to police cooperation, which provide for the establishment of police cooperation centres.
 Furthermore, there is cross-border cooperation in the fields of security police, criminal and border police.

-In the face of continually strong migration flows, Austria introduced temporary border controls on 12th October 2018 (until 12th of May 2019).
+In the face of continually strong migration flows, Austria introduced temporary border controls on 12th November 2019 (until 11th of May 2020).
 As a result, border controls are possible at any time in response to the situation at all land and air border crossing points.
 Crossing of the border is permitted only at border crossing points.

-As part of the operations of EU European Border and Coast Guard Agency Frontex, Austrian police officers participated in several Joint Operations in 2018:
+As part of the operations of EU European Border and Coast Guard Agency Frontex, Austrian police officers participated in several Joint Operations in 2019:

-- "Focal Points Land 2018": 41 officers were deployed to assist in border security in Bulgaria, Croatia, Greece, Hungary, Latvia and Poland. - "Flexible Operational Activities Western Balkans 2018": In total 32 officers were deployed to assist in border surveillance at the Hungarian-Serbian land border - "THEMIS 2018": 24 officers were deployed to assist in registration/fingerprinting, further 13 officers for Debriefings, 13 officers with the profile of document experts and 10 Frontex Support Officers (FSO) at the sea borders in Italy. - "POSEIDON Sea 2018": 36 officers were deployed for registration/fingerprinting, 11 officers as document experts, 11 officers as Frontex Support Officers to the island of Lesvos and 12 Frontex Support Officers to the island of Chios in Greece.

-- "Flexible Operational Activities South Eastern 2018": 53 officers were deployed to Greece and further 65 officers were deployed to Bulgaria to assist in border surveillance at the land borders to Turkey. - With regard to "Air border activities" Austria deployed in total 22 officers to airports Albania, France, Germany, Greece, Hungary, Iceland, Lithuania, Norway, Portugal, Slovakia, Spain and Ukraine.
-Furthermore, the Vienna International Airport hosted 19 guest officers from several Member States during the Joint Operations "FOCAL POINTS Air 2018", "ALEXIS 2018", "PEGASUS 2018" and "VEGA Children 2018". - From January to March 2017 and from September to December 2017 nine Austrian document advisors were deployed to international airports in 3rd countries.
-From April to August only eight document advisors were deployed to international airports in 3rd countries. - In 2017 the Federal Ministry of the Interior posted Austrian police officers to FYROM and Serbia to assist in activities aimed at reinforced security of the external EU border.
+- At present six (since August 2018) Austrian document advisors are deployed to international airports in 3rd countries.
+In addition, two document advisors are currently deployed to Athens (the second one is deployed since November 2019). - "Focal Points Land 2019": 35 officers were deployed to assist in border security in Bulgaria, Croatia, Greece, Hungary, Latvia and Poland. - "Flexible Operational Activities Western Balkans 2019": In total 23 officers were deployed to assist in border surveillance at the Hungarian-Serbian land border - "THEMIS 2019": 41 officers were deployed to assist in registration/fingerprinting, Debriefings, as document experts and Frontex Support Officers (FSO) at the sea borders in Italy. - "POSEIDON Sea 2019": 52 officers were deployed for registration/fingerprinting, as document experts, Frontex Support Officers to the island of Lesvos and Chios in Greece. - "Flexible Operational Activities South Eastern 2019": 48 officers were deployed to Greece and further 42 officers were deployed to Bulgaria to assist in border surveillance at the land borders to Turkey. - "JO Coordination Points 2019": 9 officers were deployed in different third countries like Fyrom, Montenegro and Bosnia - JO in Albania: 15 Austrian officers for border surveillance. - With regard to "Air border activities" Austria deployed in total 19 officers to airports in Albania, France, Georgia, Germany, Greece, Lithuania, Norway, Portugal, Slovakia, Spain and Ukraine.
+Furthermore, the Vienna International Airport hosted 15 guest officers from several Member States